 Students who experience or observe bullying behavior must immediately report what happened to a teacher or administrator.
-Students can use the district's anonymous platform https://tinyurl.com/yd7skj45 to make this report.
+Students can use the district's anonymous platform Safe to Schools to make this report.
 Students may always confer with their parents or guardians about bullying they experience or witness, but the students must also ultimately report the situation to a teacher or administrator.

-Bullying Investigations
+Bullying Investigations:

-School district staff will investigate allegations of bullying using the same practices and procedures that the district observes for student disciplinary matters.
+School district staff will investigate allegations of bullying using the same practices and procedures which the district observes for student disciplinary matters.
 In no circumstance will school district staff be deliberately indifferent to allegations of bullying.